hoomanzolfaghari84/Twigram/README.md

 # Twigram
-a personal project for the purpose of resume and learning.
+a personal project for the purposes of resume and learning.